drgerg/ohd/SetupRaspianForOhd.md

-# Initial Instructions
+## Initial Instructions

 This is the initial set of instructions on how to get from 'nothing but a Pi' to a fully functional garage door monitor using ohd.

-'ohd' is a program that tells me when the status of my garage door changes.
+**ohd** is a program that tells me when the status of my garage door changes.
 It monitors the status of a reed switch on the door, and also a pushbutton switch on the housing of the Pi.
 It also monitors the time and writes everything to a log file.
 If the ByPass button is left on past a specified time (9PM at my house), I get notified.